MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ita-e-invoices.md

 ![Destination](media/emea-ita-electronic-invocies-destination.png)

-# How to fill in data for CIG and CUP ouput
+# How to fill in data for related documents

-Companies may report the following blocks in the output e-invoices:
+Companies may report additional information about some base documents related to invoices :
- - **DatiOrdineAcquisto** block contains the information relative to the payment order.
+ - **DatiOrdineAcquisto** block contains the information relative to the purchase order.
  - **DatiContratto** block contains the information relative to the contract.
  - **DatiConvenzione** block contains the information relative to the agreement.
  - **DatiRicezione** block contains the information relative to the data present on the management system used by the PA (Tax Agencies) regarding the reception phase.